 In the spirit of National Volunteer Week, I hope you have plans to go out and give back somewhere in the next few days.
 (And if you don’t, no worries.
 We need volunteers every week of the year.)

-Volunteering can be as simple as showing up for your assignment, or it can be more.
-By putting our best foot forward when serving for a cause, we position ourselves to give (and get) more from our experience.
-It makes sense – the time that we spend away from our lives to focus on and help others should feel nice, but it should also be meaningful.
-Right??
+Volunteering can be as simple as showing up for your assignment, but it could be so much more!
+By putting your best foot forward when serving for a cause, you position yourself to give (and get) more from the experience.

 Let’s do it then!
 Consider these 10 tips for standing out and completely rocking your next volunteer activity.

 Seriously.
 People who drop their volunteer commitments at the last second create a real hassle for event organizers.
 Showing up – or giving advance notice if you can’t make it – really helps everyone out!